Jarvismkennedy/neorg-roam.nvim/README.md

 -  Currently capture templates always insert after the metadata.
 Support a target property to insert after any treesitter node.
 -  Support the `narrowed` flag to capture in a blank buffer and write lines to file on save.
--  Don't open a floating capture window if the file is in the current buffer.

 ## currently implemented features